 Italic text is used to identify the titles of referenced guides, manuals, or documents.
-For example:

-For more information, refer to the section "Assigning an IP Address" in the Ultrix User Guide.
+For example: For more information, refer to the ULTRIX-FR12 User Guide.

 Menu Sequences

 Menu arrows are used in procedures to identify a sequence of menu items that you must follow.
 For example, if a step reads "File > Save," you would click the File menu and then click Save.